• Duration:28 Nights 29 Days

 Highlights of Three Peaks in Everest Region

-• Climb three stunning Himalayan Peaks in one Expedition in Everest region
+• Climb three stunning Himalayan Peaks in one Expedition in the Everest region

 • Mera Peak (6476m), Amphu Labtsa Pass (5700m), Island Peak (6189m) and Lobuche Peak (6119m)

-• Each summit offers a new vantage point to cherish Mount Everest and other Himalayan giants of Khumbu region
+• Each summit offers an exclusive vantage point to cherish Mount Everest and other Himalayan giants of the Khumbu region

-• Greatest holiday to learn high-altitude snow and ice mountaineering skills
+• Greatest opportunity to learn high-altitude snow and ice mountaineering skills

-• Well set up support and logistics camps at every sinlge Trekking Peak
+• Well-set up support and logistics camps at every single Trekking Peak

-• Climb and Trek with our certified and Professional Sherpa Guides
+• Climb and Trek with our Certified and Professional Sherpa Climbing Guides

 Itinerary